When space is small you do stupid things (both PCI cards, Voodoo 3 and PPC board connected to the Prometheus Resurrector).

 I already knew about this case since I use it for my Sam440ep.
 Maybe I will get a third one for my Denise.

 Alicia is an Amiga 1200 clone in the popular Mini-ITX form factor.
 It is a nice DIY project you can buy as a semi built PCB.
-As I had previously built a couple of Denise A500+ clones, building the Alicia 1200 was a no-brainer and I think I was not alone in that thought as the interest around it has been great!
+As I had previously built a couple of Denise A500+ clones, deciding to build the Alicia 1200 was a no-brainer and I think I was not alone in that thought as the interest around it has been great!
 Read more about the project here.

 I have not written a lot about Denise, the A500+ clone, here on my blog even though I have wanted to do that for some time.
-I “blame” my interest in this “wallet busting” hobby on this specific project YOLO.
-So expect a better post later sometimes.

-However, I think it could be interesting to show off my Denise build before moving on to the Alicia 1200.
+Anyway, I think it could be interesting to show off my Denise build before moving on to the Alicia 1200.

 The Denise is an Amiga 500+ clone in Mini-ITX form factor, it has all the regular chips the A500+ has and also two “dumb” (as in no Buster) Zorro 2 slots.
 The PCB is jam packed but everything is beautifully laid out on the board.